 For example, a nerve cell impulse triggers the fusion of secretory vesicles to the membrane at the nerve terminal, where the vesicles release neurotransmitters into the synaptic cleft (the gap between nerve endings).
 The action is one of exocytosis: the vesicle and the cell membrane fuse, allowing the proteins and glycoproteins in the vesicle to be released to the cell exterior.

 As secretory vesicles fuse with the cell membrane, the area of the cell membrane increases.
-Normal size is regained by the reuptake of membrane components through endocytosis.
-Regions bud in from the cell membrane and then fuse with internal membranes to effect recycling.
+Normal size is retained by the reuptake of membrane components through endocytosis.
+Regions bud in from the cell membrane and then fuse with internal membranes to affect recycling.

 Functions of Secretory Vesicles